psrc/psrc.github.io/_posts/2022-05-11-Asian-Pacific-Islander.md

 **How do education levels for Asian and Pacific Islander adults vary across the region?**

-Asian workers' median earnings vary widely across different subgroups of Asian workers.
-We were interested in looking into how educational levels vary across the geographies of the region.
+We were interested in looking into how educational levels vary across the **geographies** of the region.
 The map below shows that the share of Asian alone adults over 25 with a Bachelor's degree or higher ranges vary broadly across the region[[1]](#_ftn1).

 Over 60% Asian Alone adults in King County have a bachelor's degree, as compared to 30% of Asian Alone Adults in Pierce County.